 Dragonfly Thinking

 Our best chance of understanding complex issues lies in seeing them through “dragonfly eyes,” as political scientist and psychologist Philip Tetlock shows in his work on forecasting.
 Dragonflies have compound eyes made up of thousands of lenses and they integrate the views from these lenses to give them a range of vision of nearly 360 degrees.
 They are also some of the most skilled predators in the animal and insect world, catching around 95% of their prey because of their ability to predict where their prey is going.

-Taking dragonflies as a source of inspiration, Anthea and Miranda Forsyth founded Dragonfly Thinking Pty Ltd to encourage more multi-lens analysis, integrative thinking, futures thinking and foresight techniques in business and governance.
+Taking dragonflies as a source of inspiration, Anthea and Miranda Forsyth founded Dragonfly Thinking to encourage more multi-lens analysis, integrative thinking, futures thinking and foresight techniques in business and governance.
 Dragonfly Thinking™ involves synthesizing a multitude of points, counterpoints, and counter-counterpoints so that the integrated whole is more valuable than the sum of its parts.
-It reflects a signature technique that appears in Anthea’s scholarship across diverse fields from her earlier work analyzing clashing approaches and paradigms in customary international law and the investment treaty system, to her more recent work on unpacking competing narratives about the pushback against economic globalization and using those as a basis to create a Risk, Reward and Resilience framework (RRR) to help enable integrative policymaking with respect to complex problems.
+It reflects a signature technique that appears in Anthea’s scholarship across diverse fields, including her work on competing narratives about the pushback against economic globalization and her Risk, Reward and Resilience framework (RRR) which encourages integrative policymaking with respect to complex problems.

 Anthea’s work on Dragonfly Thinking is closely connected with Howard Gardner’s work on Synthesizing and the Synthesizing Mind.
 Howard and Anthea regularly correspond about the nature of synthesis and its connections with creativity, prediction (e.g., Tetlock’s work on superforecasters) and policymaking (e.g., Geoff Mulgan’s work on the Synthesis Gap in policymaking).
 For introductory blogs by Anthea on Howard’s website about “A Synthesizing Mechanism?” and “Mixed Martial Arts as Interdisciplinary Street Fighting,” see below.